redbaty/Proxier/README.md

     }
 ```

-and then you these properties will be added to a static list with all the current extensions, you can convert the object from the "MyClass" type to the injected type by calling:
+and then these properties will be added to a static mapper list, the `Mapper.TypesOverrides` with all the current extensions.
+To convert a object from the "MyClass" **type** to the injected type you would call:

 ```cs
 typeof(MyClass).GetInjectedType();
 ```

-To get the injected type, or to get a injected object you can use:
+To get a injected **object** you can use:

 ```cs
 var InjectedMyClassObject = MyClassObject.GetInjectedObject();